Pati Yang: Career

-Born in Poland in 1980, Pati Yang spent much of the first 7 years of her life on tour with her stepfather’s iconic punk band, Lady Pank, whose overt opposition to Communism and Soviet influence made it a cultural cornerstone throughout Poland in the 1980s and the subject of government-sanctioned censorship.
+Born in Poland in 1980, Pati Yang spent much of the first 7 years of her life on tour with her stepfather’s iconic rock band, Lady Pank, whose overt opposition to Communism and Soviet influence made it a cultural cornerstone throughout Poland in the 1980s and the subject of government-sanctioned censorship.
 At the age of 16, she left Poland and arrived in London with the intention of studying and writing music.
 Her debut album, Jaszczurka, was released by Sony Music Poland in 1998 to critical and commercial success.

-In 2001, she formed a musical duo with Stephen Hilton, called Children.
+In 2001, she formed a musical duo with Stephen Dean Hilton, called Children.
 Based out of London, Children released their first EP on Mercury Records, and were covered in The Independent’s 2001 roundup of new electronic experimental artists.
 As her work with Hilton continued, Yang also appeared on David Holmes’s soundtrack for Code 46, which was nominated for Best Soundtrack at the 2004 European Film Awards.

 In 2005, she released the LP Silent Treatment, the followup to her debut solo album.
 Recorded at Air Studios in London, Silent Treatment raised Yang’s public profile tremendously – the album peaked at No. 14 on the charts in Poland and earned her a Fryderyk nomination for Best Pop Album of the Year.
 Shortly after, on June 9th, 2006, she was opening for Depeche Mode in Warsaw at Legia Stadium.